MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/customizer/add-remove-fields-form-section.md

 ---
-title: "Add or remove the fields in the form (section)"
+title: "Add or remove the fields in a form (section)"
 description: "Learn how to add or remove the fields in the form (section)"
 keywords: ""
 author: kabala123